capouch/oscon17/README.md

 ##ATTENTION MAC USERS
 If npm install gives you errors failing to install sharp, run next commands:

-- Only if you are missing node and git
+- Only if you are missing node and git:
 ```bash
 brew install nodejs
 brew install git
 ```
-- Command to fix it
+- Command that should fix the problem with sharp:
 ```bash
 brew install homebrew/science/vips --with-webp --with-graphicsmagick
 ```
+Try installing sharp now it should work.

 ###Production Version